-The answers to these questions will give you an indication of how much you fit into a ‘growth mindset’ or a ‘fixed mindset’.
-In this post, we are going to look at how Assistants can establish a ‘growth mindset’, and we are going to follow Carol Dweck’s book Mindset and her 2013 TED talk on the subject.
+The answers to these questions will indicate how much you fit into a ‘growth mindset’ or a ‘fixed mindset’.
+This post will look at how Assistants can establish a ‘growth mindset’, and we will follow Carol Dweck’s book Mindset and her 2013 TED talk on the subject.

 So that’s start by looking at the difference between a ‘fixed mindset’ and a ‘growth mindset’.
 Here is Carol Dweck’s description of someone with a fixed mindset:

 I’ve seen so many people with this one consuming goal of proving themselves— in the classroom, in their careers, and in their relationships.
 Every situation calls for a confirmation of their intelligence, personality, or character.
 Every situation is evaluated: Will I succeed or fail?
 Will I look smart or dumb?
 Will I be accepted or rejected?
 Will I feel like a winner or a loser?